zuoyangjkpi/DroneSim/src/drone_nmpc_tracker/README.md

 ### With Your Existing System

-The NMPC tracker integrates with your existing AVIANS system:
+The NMPC tracker integrates with your existing DroneSim system:

 ```bash
 # Terminal 1: Launch your Gazebo simulation